 Scanning Theme before Installing

 You should always scan your theme before installing it on your website.
-If you are not confident about the technicalities of a WordPress theme, it is a good idea to hire a developer to do setup your blog for you.
+If you are not confident about the technicalities of a WordPress theme, it is a good idea to hire a developer to create your blog for you.
 This extra step will ensure that your website is not infected from the get-go.

 You can also use tools to do the scan yourself.
 Let’s list them below.